-103. A childcare provider must ensure that toys are safe, non-toxic, washable, sturdy, in good repair and comply with the safety standards set out in the Hazardous Products (Toys) Regulations (C.R.C. c.
-931) made under the Hazardous Products Act.

-104. A childcare provider must ensure that any climbing apparatus, swing, slide or similar equipment installed indoors and designed for indoor use has smooth surfaces with no sharp edges, is safe and is installed according to the manufacturer's instructions.

-105. A childcare provider must use folding gates, expandable enclosures, carriages and strollers that comply with the Hazardous Products (Expansion Gates and Expandable Enclosures) Regulations (SOR/90-39) and the Carriages and Strollers Regulations (SOR/85-379) made under the Hazardous Products Act.

-106. A childcare provider who uses a portable wading pool must empty and disinfect the pool after each use.

-107. A childcare provider must ensure that no child is left in a bed or on a mattress at times other than the scheduled sleep and rest periods, unless the child is ill or has had an accident.

-108. A childcare provider must ensure that no child is secured to a bed.

-109. A childcare provider other than a home childcare provider must not allow animals on the premises.

-110. A childcare provider must, when providing meals and snacks to children, ensure that the meals and snacks comply with Canada's Food Guide to Healthy Eating (Health Canada, Ottawa, 1997).

-111. If a child is on a special diet prescribed by a member of the Collège des médecins du Québec, the childcare provider must follow the parent's written instructions for the meals and snacks to be served to that child.

-112. A childcare provider other than a home childcare provider must post the weekly menu for consultation by the staff and parents and ensure that the meals and snacks served to the children conform to the menu.
+- 103. A childcare provider must ensure that toys are safe, non-toxic, washable, sturdy, in good repair and comply with the safety standards set out in the Hazardous Products (Toys) Regulations (C.R.C. c.
+931) made under the Hazardous Products Act. - 104.
+A childcare provider must ensure that any climbing apparatus, swing, slide or similar equipment installed indoors and designed for indoor use has smooth surfaces with no sharp edges, is safe and is installed according to the manufacturer's instructions. - 105.
+A childcare provider must use folding gates, expandable enclosures, carriages and strollers that comply with the Hazardous Products (Expansion Gates and Expandable Enclosures) Regulations (SOR/90-39) and the Carriages and Strollers Regulations (SOR/85-379) made under the Hazardous Products Act. - 106.
+A childcare provider who uses a portable wading pool must empty and disinfect the pool after each use. - 107.
+A childcare provider must ensure that no child is left in a bed or on a mattress at times other than the scheduled sleep and rest periods, unless the child is ill or has had an accident. - 108.
+A childcare provider must ensure that no child placed in a bed is restrained. - 109.
+A childcare provider other than a home childcare provider must not allow animals on the premises. - 110.
+A childcare provider must, when providing meals and snacks to children, ensure that the meals and snacks comply with Canada's Food Guide to Healthy Eating (Health Canada, Ottawa, 1997) or any subsequent edition of the Guide that may be published by Health Canada. - 111.
+If a child is on a special diet prescribed by a member of the Collège des médecins du Québec, the childcare provider must follow the parent's written instructions for the meals and snacks to be served to that child. - 112.
+A childcare provider other than a home childcare provider must post the weekly menu for consultation by the staff and parents and ensure that the meals and snacks served to the children conform to the menu.